 2. Hi-Five Fingerless Gloves

 If you need to adjust the size of these gloves, simply go up or down a hook size.
 You can even change up the weight of the yarn if you’d like.
 Because the stitch is so simple, it’s easy to customize these beauties.

 Photo via Craftsy member Lisa Davi

-3. Victorian Fingerless Gloves
+3. Tabitha Fingerless Gloves

 These gloves are a bit longer and therefore require more yarn than other fingerless gloves, but the result is worth it!
 The longer length is great for keeping your arms warm even as cold air sneaks up your sleeves.